JumpToTheCloud/aws-codestarconnection/API.md

 - *Type:* aws-cdk-lib.RemovalPolicy
 - *Default:* RemovalPolicy.Retain

-Determine what happens to the repository when the resource/stack is deleted.
+Determine what happens to the code star connection when the resource/stack is deleted.

 ---